How to calculate and optimize with graphs

 identity_4 = np.eye(4)

-# Create node with matrix A.
+# Create node with the matrix we want to trace.

-matrix_a = graph.pauli_kronecker_product([("Z", 0), ("Z", 1)], 2)
+kron = graph.pauli_kronecker_product([("Z", 0), ("Z", 1)], 2)

-matrix_b = matrix_a + identity_4
+matrix = kron + identity_4

-matrix_b.name = "matrix"
+matrix.name = "matrix"

 # Create node calculating the trace.

-trace = graph.trace(matrix_b, name="trace")
+trace = graph.trace(matrix, name="trace")

 # Execute the graph.

-result = qctrl.functions.calculate_graph(
+result = bo.execute_graph(graph=graph, output_node_names=["matrix", "trace"])

 # Extract results.

-print(f"Keys of result.output:\n {list(result.output.keys())}\n")
+print(f"Keys of result['output']:\n {list(result['output'].keys())}\n")

-print(f"Matrix value:\n {result.output['matrix']['value']}\n")
+print(f"Matrix value:\n {result['output']['matrix']['value']}\n")

-print(f"Trace value:\n {result.output['trace']['value']}")
+print(f"Trace value:\n {result['output']['trace']['value']}")

-Keys of result.output:
+Keys of result['output']:

 Matrix value: